ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 Such an approach is also much more straightforward to reason about.
-When we move further to discuss `Atoms`, you'll notice that they make the notion of a conflict by concurrent execution explicit, and provide you with a straightforward way to fix it.
+When we move further to discuss `Atoms`, you'll notice that they make the notion of a conflict by concurrent execution explicit and provide you with a straightforward way to fix it.

-It's worth mentioning that lockless data structures are simple from the user perspective, but require different design approaches from the implementer, which doesn't always make them easier to implement.
+It's worth mentioning that lockless data structures are simple from the user perspective but require different design approaches from the implementer, which doesn't always make them easier to implement.
 One of the most straightforward data structures to implement is a `Circular Buffer`: an array and two atomic integers for reader